 1. Introduction

 In Adventures of an Adventurer one experiences the story of a guy who undergoes adventures which he tells his children.
 The player will play some sequences of the life of the Adventurer.
 One of the key elements of the game is the funny story and unique way in which it is told.
 The game is built in a 2D-sidescrolling environment.
 However there is not one fixed way you have to go you can move around freely in the environment.
 If one does not want to follow the main quest there are also side quests one can make to get experience points, gold, awesome weapons or improvements for his current weapon.
+I would expect kind of a central goal for the player.
+What is (s)he expected to achieve?

 2. Purpose